unisonweb/unison/unison-src/transcripts/update-type-missing-constructor.output.md

   Okay, I'm searching the branch for code that needs to be updated...

-  I couldn't complete the update because one of your types, Foo, has unnamed constructors.
+  I couldn't complete the update because the type Foo has unnamed constructors.
 (I currently need each constructor to have a name somewhere under the type name.)

   You can use `view Foo` and
   `alias.term <hash> Foo.<ConstructorName>` to give names to